Santana homers, Indians beat Twins 4-3 to avoid sweep

 Twins: OF Eddie Rosario (sprained left ankle) ran the bases and took flyballs before the game.
 He has been on the 10-day injured list since June 28, but could be activated when Minnesota returns home Tuesday.

 Indians: Naquin returned after missing two games with a sore back.
-He was 2-for-3 with an RBI and a stolen base.
+He had two hits with an RBI and a stolen base.

 UP NEXT